The Best Morning Routine for Mental Clarity.

 Tips.

 Establish a no phone morning policy.
-Keep your phone in another room or switch it to airplane mode until you've completed your morning routine.
+Keep your phone in another room or switch it to airplane mode until you have completed your morning routine.

 Swap screen time with self care.
 Read a book, journal, stretch, meditate, or drink your tea in quiet.